quicken/aws-meerkat/README.md

 Finally, if the environment variable is set to empty string or no DEPLOY_ARN variables are specified then the role assigned to the lambda function will be used to call the Code Deploy API.

+Constructive feedback, feature requests and discussions are welcomed.

 #### DISCORD_AVATAR